Simple Homogeneous Structures and Indiscernible Sequence Invariants: and in stable and simple theories

 \begin{observation} The restriction of $T_{r,k,\mu}$ to $P$ is the analog (with larger $r$ and line length) to the strongly minimal Steiner system in a vocabulary with a single ternary relation of \cite{BaldwinPao}.
 So $T\upharpoonright P$ is strongly minimal. \end{observation}

 $T_{r,k,\mu}$ is the theory of generic for $\bK_\mu$ with this choice of $\mu$.

-\begin{definition} A $t-(v, k,\lambda)$ design is a set $P$ of $v$ points, together with a set $\BB$ of blocks each of which is a $k$-subset of $P$, and which has the property that any set of $t$ points is a subset of exactly $\lambda$ blocks. \end{definition} The design description just summarises the $r$-space property and the results on curve length.

-\begin{lemma} Any two distinct curves intersect in $r-2$ points. \end{lemma} \begin{proof} In the class $\bK_0$, given $A$, a set of $2r-4$ distinct points on two non-intersecting lines; if $B =Ab$ where $a$ is on each line then $B$ is in $\bK_0$ since $\delta(Ba) > \delta(B)$.
-Thus in the generic (by `what can happen does') any two lines intersect.
-But the intersection has at most $r-2$ points since the lines are distinct and $r-1$ points determine a line.\end{proof}
+\begin{lemma} Any two distinct curves intersect in $r-2$ points. \end{lemma} \begin{proof} In the class $\bK_0$, given $A$, a set of $2r-4$ distinct points, with $\abar, \bbar$ on infinite lines that do not intersect in $A$; if $B =Aa$ where $a$ is on each line then $B$ is in $\bK_0$ since $\delta(Aa) > \delta(A) \geq 2r-4$.
+Thus in the generic (by `what can happen does') the two infinite lines intersect.
+But that intersection has at most $r-2$ points since the lines are distinct and $r-1$ points determine a line.\end{proof}

-Recall that a theory $T$ is {\em almost strongly minimal} \cite{Baldwinasmii} if there is a finite set of constants $\abar$ realizing a principal type and a strongly minimal formula $\phi$ such that for every $N\models T$, $N =\acl(\abar \cup \phi(M)$.
+Recall that a theory $T$ is {\em almost strongly minimal} \cite{Baldwinasmii} if there is a finite set of constants $\abar$ realizing a principal type and a strongly minimal formula $\phi$ such that for every $N\models T$, $N =\acl(\abar \cup \phi(M))$.